stjude/CICERO/README.md

 - [License](#license)

 ## Running CICERO <a name="running"></a>
+Add the `src/scripts` directory to your system `PATH` variable.
+Add the `src/perllib` and `dependencies/lib/perl` directories to your system `PERL5LIB` variable.

-Invoke the CICERO wrapper as
+Then invoke the CICERO wrapper as
 ```
-Cicero.sh [-n ncores] -b bamfile -g genome -r refdir -j junctions [-o outdir] [-t threshold] [-s sc_cutoff] [-c sc_shift] [-p]
+Cicero.sh [-n ncores] -b bamfile -g genome -r refdir -j junctions -o outdir [-t threshold] [-s sc_cutoff] [-c sc_shift] [-p]
 ```

-Where `ncores` is the number of cores to be run on (with [GNU parallel](https://www.gnu.org/software/parallel/)), `bamfile` is the input bamfile, `genome` is GRCh37-lite, `refdir` is the reference file directory specific to CICERO, and `junctions` is the (optional) junctions file output from RNApeg.
+Where `ncores` is the number of cores to be run on (with [GNU parallel](https://www.gnu.org/software/parallel/)), `bamfile` is the input bamfile, `genome` is GRCh37-lite, `refdir` is the reference file directory specific to CICERO, and `junctions` is the junctions file output from RNApeg.

+The results will be located at `<outdir>/CICERO_DATADIR/<sample name>/final_fusions.txt`.
 Once you have the output from CICERO, use the following [guide](https://www.stjude.cloud/docs/guides/genomics-platform/analyzing-data/rapid-rnaseq/) to interpret the results.

 ## Dependencies <a name="dependencies"></a>